PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 - How big is the data?
 Does this _have to_ be shared on a cluster?
 Maybe it's more appropriate to download it locally and upload it to [Box](https://www.isc.upenn.edu/pennbox) or [SecureShare](https://www.isc.upenn.edu/security/secure-share)
 - What clusters are involved?
 CUBIC has a complicated permissions system; PMACS is more lenient but how will you move data from CUBIC to PMACS?
 - Do you need `datalad` tracking?
 How much do collaborators care about that (weighed against how much _you_ care about that)? `datalad` can be fun, but it is definitely a commitment that you can't easily back out of

+## Datalad to OpenNeuro

+Data can be transferred via Datalad to OpenNeuro, following [these](https://docs.openneuro.org/packages/openneuro-cli.html) steps.